 Voice in the Wilderness awarded to Bishop Richard Wilke and Rev. Zan Holmes for speaking publicly for the necessary inclusion of LGBT persons in our communities of faith.
 These two are linked in the minds of UMs who have used the Disciple Bible Study.
 Cup of Justice awarded to Easter Hill UMC which became a Reconciling Congregation in 2002.

 Publication of Made In God’s Image: A Resource For Dialogue About the Church and Gender Differences, Ann Thompson Cook

 Rev. Troy Plummer named as Executive Director in October.

-Seven new Reconciling Congregations, one new Campus Ministry, two communities.
+7 new Reconciling Congregations, 1 new Campus Ministry, 2 new Communities.

 Totals: 189 Congregations, 26 Campus Ministries, and 21 Communities.

 Rev. Karen Oliveto performed the first legal same-sex marriage in a church at Bethany UMC in San Francisco.
 Rev. Oliveto conducted eight same-sex services during this legally open time in February in San Francisco.
 A complaint was filed and resolved.

 Rev. Karen Damman of Pacific Northwest Annual Conference was on trial in March.
 Rev. Damman is acquitted by the PNW clergy jury.
 The jury found no “declaration” that homosexuality is incompatible.
 She was acquitted and kept her appointment.